Kalafara/Automated-Ecosystem-Demo/README.md

 ## License

 This project is a demonstration and represents a personal portfolio.
 All rights reserved.
-# Automated-Ecosystem-Demo
+Automated-Ecosystem-Demo
-​Full-stack автоматизирана екосистема с Zero-footprint архитектура. Включва сигурен бекенд (TypeScript/C++), паралелни Python ботове с Computer Vision (OpenCV) и React 19 дашборд. Демонстрира resilient дизайн, управление на сложни процеси и защитено стриймване на модули.
+​A full-stack automated ecosystem with a zero-footprint architecture.
+Features a secure backend (TypeScript/C++), parallel Python bots with Computer Vision (OpenCV), and a React 19 dashboard.
+Demonstrates resilient design, complex process management, and secure module streaming.